Ill health retirement and your pension

 • the first pension payment date after the date your earnings exceeded the lower earnings limit.

-These restrictions still apply if you are planning to leave the UK permanently.
+The restriction relating to the lower earnings limit still applies if you are planning to leave the UK permanently.

 Can I restore my tier 2/upper tier pension if it has been replaced with tier 1/lower tier pension?